Housing Navigation Menu

 Mary T Inc.

 Founded in 1976, Mary T Inc. provides unique and ever evolving services to meet the needs of people with developmental disabilities, traumatic brain injury, physical disabilities and persons with mental health diagnoses.
-Our 33 group homes include 12 ICF/MR homes, 12 homes serving persons with CADI/TBI waivers, and 9 MR/RC waiver homes located in Anoka, Hennepin, Scott, Ramsey and McLeod counties.
-Mary T Inc. also provides Independent Living Services, Home Health Care, Hospice and In Home Family Supports to people in their own homes.
+Our 33 group homes located throughout the Twin Cities metro area include 12 ICF/DD homes, 12 homes serving persons with CADI/TBI waivers, and 9 DD waiver homes.
+Mary T Inc. also provides Independent and Semi Independent Living Services, Home Health Care, and In Home Family Supports to people in their own homes.
 Our CC Parkview program in Coon Rapids is a unique housing option that offers affordable and accessible housing with less than 24 hour staff support.
+Our newest option is our Supported Apartment program in Coon Rapids.
+Mary T. Inc. staff function out of a hub apartment, which also serves as a community room, and provide support with activities of daily living.
+Staff are onsite and available at all times.
+This allows greater independence and security, knowing staff are nearby and easily accessible.
+Services are tailored to meet your needs and may include independent living skills, medication and budget management, recreation, transportation, community meals, and assistive technology.
 Additionally, we offer affordable and accessible rental housing in Coon Rapids and Savage.
 Mary T Inc. is committed to providing quality, person centered services that exceeds the expectations of the people we serve.

 MDM Rubicon, Inc.Website: www.mdmrubicon.com